Sandy beaches, lush forests, medieval towns, buzzing nightlife – Rhodes offers all this and more on one picturesque

 Rhodes has been blessed with more than its fair share of beaches, many of them covered in golden sands.
 If you’re looking for sun loungers and restaurant-lined promenades, head to the northwest coast around Rhodes Town or the southeast coast around Lindos.
 For something a bit more secluded, strike out and explore some of the island’s many hidden coves.

 Rhodes has a long and fascinating history, which you can still see traces of today.
-The island’s most ancient ruins date back to the Trojan War, and the old walled part of Rhodes Town is a UNESCO World Heritage site, complete with a medieval castle.
+The island’s most ancient ruins date back to the 8th century BC, and the old walled part of Rhodes Town is a UNESCO World Heritage site, complete with a medieval castle.

 Club-lovers flock to Faliraki for the 24-hour nightlife, but you’ll find a more cosmopolitan party scene in Rhodes Town, with plenty of clubs, cocktail bars and live music venues to keep you out after dark.

 Tsambika Beach is a huge, sandy shore enclosed by rocky mountains.
 Meanwhile, Pefkos Beach may be small but it does have smooth golden sand in an idyllic setting backed by fragrant pine trees.
 Lardos Beach is a little more laid-back and a good choice for families.
 Plimiri Beach is an unspoiled gem, while Prasonisi Beach is a top spot for windsurfing.